GenDiceDeveloper/GenDice/README.md

 We conducted 3 experiments to evaluate the efficiency of GenDice, comparing with two baselines.
 Also, we run 1 experiment to compare the results of different values of the parameter *pickTensorThreshold*.

-**baselines**:
+**Baselines**:

-The first baseline is purely random generation, called **'whole checking'**, whose relative results have a name of **'purerand'**.
+The first baseline is purely random generation, called **'Whole Checking'**, whose relative results have a name of **'purerand'**.
 It relies on the compiler’s running to check whether it is satisfied with semantic specifications of deep learning model only after the construction of a whole model.

-The second baseline is also based on random generation but with incremental generation, called **'incremental checking'**, whose relative results have a name of **'withinc'/'winc'**.
+The second baseline is also based on random generation but with incremental generation, called **'Incremental Checking'**, whose relative results have a name of **'withinc'/'winc'**.
 It checks whether the model satisfies the semantic specifications every time it adds a new node.

 The results of **GenDice** have a name of **'dice'**.

-**common settings**:
+**Common Settings**:

 For experiment #1 and #2, we set a fixed time limitation as 1 hour and for experiment #3 and #4, we set a fixed time limitation as 15 minutes.
 We run GenDice and the two baselines (or other settings of *pickTensorThreshold*) separately for 5 times.
 We measure the results based on the metrics we raised.